-Kryterion’s recipe for delivering exceptional proctor and technical support starts with Kryterion’s Test Delivery Services (TDS) Training and Development Manager, Rod Parker.
-Parker is responsible for TDS proctor and tester support services training at Kryterion offices in the US, South Africa, and the Philippines.
+Kryterion’s recipe for delivering exceptional proctor and technical support starts with Kryterion’s Test Delivery Services (TDS) team.
+Rod Parker, Kryterion’s Test Delivery Services (TDS) Training and Development Manager, is responsible for TDS proctor and tester support services training at Kryterion offices in the US, South Africa, and the Philippines.

 His training techniques and insights are the product of over 20 years’ experience.
 Among other accomplishments, Parker was Director of Training and a professional presenter for a West Coast-based consultancy.
 During the ten years he worked with Discover Financial Services training group, Parker earned 28 awards for service excellence.